abetaku/atnd/README.md

 ## Usage

 Query parameters must be set to ``Atnd`` class as arguments when you make an instance of the class.
-If you want to search a event regarding "ruby", you have to write argument like this: ``obj = Atnd(keyword="ruby")``
+If you want to search a event regarding "ruby", you have to write argument like this: ``obj = Atnd(keyword="ruby")``.
+See [ATND API](http://atnd.org/doc/api.html) for detail on query parameters.

 ```python
 from atnd import Atnd